juliabiswas/tetris/README.md

 ## Installation

-Run the main method of the Tetris class (if you are having difficulties, use open the package using BlueJ and then run the main method).
+Run the main method of the Tetris class (if you are having difficulties, use open the package using BlueJ and then run the Tetris main method).

 ## Usage